-The handing over of operational control at Anza in late 2021, and a strong balance sheet, have freed up our skilled South American team to examine investment in new projects.
+The handing over of operational control at Anzá and a strong balance sheet, have freed up our skilled South American team to examine investment in new projects.
 The addition of our Ariquemes tin project in Brazil, and of the El Pantano gold/silver project in Argentina have transformed the Company into a well-balanced minerals exploration company.